EdrisAdel/EdrisAdel/README.md

 <h1 align="center">Hi I'm Edris Adel 👋</h1>

 # 💭 About Me
-I'm a third-year CS student studying at Wilfrid Laurier, and I'm mainly interested on learning about machine learning, data science, and software engineering.
-I'm currently finding different ways to improve my skills, and building upon my project ideas.
+I'm a third-year CS student studying at Wilfrid Laurier University.
+I'm currently interested and learning about machine learning, data science, and software engineering.
+I'm also finding different ways to improve my skills, and building upon my project ideas.

 Feel free to contact me and look for my projects below!